 Assess workforce and perform needs analysis for learning and professional development opportunities.

-Develop and identify manager tools to assist supervisors in leading, managing and supporting their people.
+Develop and identify tools to assist supervisors in leading, managing and supporting their team .

-Create learning pathways for employees seeking growth opportunities, navigating performance concerns and learning.
+Create and deliver learning pathways for employees to develop professionally, navigate performance concerns and enhance contributions.
 This includes employees at all skill and position levels.

+Implement, track, and report on KPI (key performance indicators) metrics.

+Communicate policies pertaining to People Operations/HR and stay updated with employment law at the federal, state and local level.

-Serve as a mediator when addressing workplace conflict.
+Serve as a point of contact, mediator, and investigator for EEO/harassment, Title IX and workplace conflicts.

+Support compliance and regulatory efforts through training, development, and/or mediation.

-Be an active and engaged participant on our One Stetson people-focused team by supporting the COL People Operations team in its day-to-day functions and university-wide initiatives, events and programming.
+Be an active and engaged participant on our One Stetson people-focused team by supporting the COL People Operations team in its day-to-day functions in addition to university-wide initiatives, events and programming.

 Perform other site- and position-specific functions as assigned.